The Rethink35 Plan

 2. REROUTE non-local traffic around Austin instead of through it

 We do not need an interstate highway going through our city's heart.
-Non-local traffic should instead use existing highways such as SH-130 - like I-35 does in at least 14 other Texas cities.
+Non-local traffic should be incentivized to instead use existing highways such as SH-130 - like I-35 does in at least 14 other Texas cities.

 3. RETHINK I-35 through Austin as a boulevard